CTSRD-CHERI/cheribuild/README.md

 - `mips64-hybrid`: Kernel is MIPS with CHERI support (hybrid), but most programs built as plain RISC-V.
 - `mips64-purecap`: Kernel is MIPS with CHERI support (hybrid), and all userspace programs built as pure-capability CHERI binaries.
 - `aarch64`: Kernel and userspace are AArch64 without CHERI support.
+- `morello-hybrid`: Kernel is AArch64 with CHERI (Morello) support (hybrid), but most programs built as plain AArch64.
+- `morello-purecap`: Kernel is AArch64 with CHERI (Morello) support (hybrid), and all userspace programs built as pure-capability CHERI binaries.
 - `amd64`: Kernel and userspace are 64-bit Intel x86.

 ### Disk image